Ifaz2611/Project-IGI_MODED/README.md

 - Visual Studio or VS Code

 🧩 Modding Support
-Drop your custom maps, textures, or weapon files into the Mods/ folder.
-A mod loader will detect and apply them on game launch.

 💾 Save & Load
 The game automatically saves progress and allows players to manually save/load from the pause menu.